 The simplest way to explain it is it is a way to add tags to your content so search engines, social media, and other sites that take advantage of these tags can have a better understanding of what is on the page.

-Open Graph is specific to Facebook, though the tags are picked up by other social media sites as well.
+Open Graph is specific to Facebook, though other social media sites also pick up the tags.
 You can use Open Graph and Schema together within your website.

 For instance, you can add markup to your products to show whether it is new or used, the price, a description, product attributes, review rating, the location of your main image, currency, etc.